-Use this slide to speak about health consequences for individuals, mainly chronic diseases, such as high blood pressure, kidney, liver or heart diseases and strokes, as well as different forms of cancer - referred to as "noncommunicable diseases".
-Consequences of Overweight & Obesity
+Use this slide to speak about health consequences for individuals, mainly chronic diseases, such as high blood pressure, kidney, liver or heart diseases and strokes, as well as different forms of cancer - referred to as "non-communicable diseases".

 Mention that 90% of Diabetes II (type 2) patients are obese.
 Obesityrelated health issues not only affect individuals but their families and work environment, with increasing costs for medical care and other measures and costs for societies at large.